Why board certified plastic surgeons should seek cosmetic surgery fellowship training

 Since 1979, the American Board of Cosmetic Surgery has set standards for training, professionalism, safety, and ethics in the cosmetic surgery specialty.
 It remains the only board that requires its diplomates to complete full-time cosmetic surgery fellowship training, pass rigorous oral and written examinations demonstrating their readiness to practice in all aspects of cosmetic surgery, and uphold the highest standards in safety and ethics—in addition to achieving prior board certification in a related specialty.

 Providing qualified surgeons access to comprehensive fellowship training in all aspects of cosmetic surgery is central to the American Board of Cosmetic Surgery mission.
-To become an ABCS diplomate, a surgeon must complete a minimum 12-month, full-time cosmetic surgery fellowship approved by the American Academy of Cosmetic Surgery (AACS).
+To become an ABCS diplomate, a surgeon must complete a minimum 12-month, full-time cosmetic surgery fellowship certified by the American Academy of Cosmetic Surgery (AACS).

 During their fellowship year, surgeons receive hands-on training in all aspects of cosmetic surgery for the breast, body and face, including minimally invasive procedures.
 Fellows work alongside our most experienced board certified cosmetic surgeons in established practices, where they learn about the latest surgical techniques and technologies and participate in day-to-day patient care and practice administration, gaining insight and skills in running a cosmetic surgery practice.

 Cosmetic treatments and technology have expanded dramatically in recent years, particularly in the area of minimally invasive treatments.
-By focusing solely on cultivating expertise in the cosmetic surgery specialty, as opposed to treating cosmetic surgery as a peripheral practice, AACS fellowships continually evolve to provide training and experience in the full scope and variety of cosmetic treatments, technologies and surgical techniques.
+By focusing solely on cultivating expertise in the cosmetic surgery specialty, as opposed to treating cosmetic surgery as a peripheral practice, AACS certified fellowships continually evolve to provide training and experience in the full scope and variety of cosmetic treatments, technologies and surgical techniques.

 Join a family of surgeons who are passionate about providing exceptional cosmetic care